How to Reinstate Your Suspended Drivers License in Connecticut

 - Failure to pay a traffic ticket.

-Note: According to state law, 16- or 17-year old motorists who commit traffic violations such as reckless driving or street racing will have their credential seized by a law enforcement officer and face a drivers license suspension for 48 hours.
+Note: According to state law, motorists between 16 and 17 years of age who commit traffic violations such as reckless driving or street racing will have their credential seized by a law enforcement officer and face a drivers license suspension for 48 hours.

 CT DUI Suspensions